RP2040 Multi-Bus Adaptor Firmware

 GPIO

 You configure a GPIO pin, or read its value, by issuing the g command followed by up to two bytes of data to indicate the target pin and the desired operation.
-The first byte is formatted as follows:
+GPIO features are available in all modes.

 Bit